arras-energy/gridlabd-template/US/CA/SLAC/tariff_design/tariff_design.md

 | TARIFF_NAME             | E-TOU-C3
 | TARIFF_REGION           | Region R

-An optional `clock.glm` file can also be uploaded containing a clock object.
+An optional `clock.glm` file can also be uploaded containing a clock object using this command `gridlabd model.glm clock.glm -t tariff_design`.
 The clock object must have the following properties:

 * `STARTTIME`: Specifies the starting time for the tariff simulation.
 Recommended to use ISO8601 format.
 No default (subject to change).